The importance of directors’ duties in the current environment

-Compliance with Directors' Duties is very important; fulfilment of these clearly impacts upon stakeholders and creditors alike.
-Trading through the last 2 years of the pandemic has been unparalleled and the economic consequences were largely held in abeyance in many sectors throughout the period of Government measures.
+Compliance with directors’ duties is very important; fulfilment of these clearly impacts upon stakeholders and creditors alike.
+Trading through the last two years of the pandemic has been unparalleled and the economic consequences were largely held in abeyance in many sectors throughout the period of Government measures.

-Executive and Non-Executive Directors are broadly subject to the same duties although the duties will vary in certain respects.
+Executive and non-executive directors are broadly subject to the same duties, although they will vary in certain respects.

 To whom are the duties owed?

-- Shareholders can sometimes bring a “breach of duty claim” known as a “derivative action”; and
+- Shareholders can sometimes bring a “breach of duty claim” known as a “derivative action”.

 - Criminal prosecutions are a risk under various different legislative provisions.

 - Directors act as agents of the company, appointed by the shareholders.